CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_progbasics.md

 ### Unix

 #### What is UNIX and what is Linux?
+    Unix is a family of OSes derived from the original at&t unix Linux is a family of OSes derived from unix
 #### What do we call the shell in Linux?
+    an interface that allows the user to run commands
 #### What does root means in a Linux environment?
+    root refers to the root user that has access to all commands and files or the root directory of a drive
 #### How do you access your personal files in Linux?
 #### How can you install an application in Linux?
+    apt-get install
 #### What is package management in Linux, what are repositories?
 #### How do you navigate in the filesystem with the command line?
+    you can change directories with the cd command
 #### What does the following commands do: mkdir, rm, cat, cp, touch?
+    mkdir:makes a new directory
+    rm:removes a file
+    cat:outputs content of a file
+    cp:copies files and directories
+    touch:changes file timestamp
 #### How can you look up what does a command do in Linux if you have no internet connection?
+    help [command] or man -k [command] or info [command]
 #### What does the following commands do: head, tail, more, less?
+    head outputs the first 10 lines of a file or the first n lines if -n is used tail outputs the last 10 lines of a file or the last n lines if -n is used more outputs the contents of a file and lets you navigate the file by lines(enter) or by pages(spacebar) less is similiar to the more command but allows you to navigate with arrow keys

 #### How do you download a file from internet using the terminal?
+    use the wget [url] or curl [url] command